csbridge/csbridge2020/README.md

 "visible-during" supports timestamps in the format "YYYYMMDD HH:mm".

+Elements with the class "visible-default" are only visible if no other elements on the page have class "visible-during".
+Useful if you want to have certain elements appear at certain times, but when no elements are visible, show some default element.

 The timestamps are **all assumed to be timestamps in PST**.
 The script that handles this hide/show functionality is in `docs/js/time.js`.

 ## SL/Staff Resources